•

 • Schools and departments should work with their Financial Partner and/or Purchaser to complete the purchase order.

-Mac and iPad Purchasing
+• Mac and iPad

 • Apple devices have a 1-year factory warranty.
 Additional warranty coverage (known as AppleCare) can be purchased for any Apple device, at the time of purchase or any time afterward before the first year is up.

 • Apple device users can check if a device is under warranty by going to the Apple Warranty Status page and entering the device’s serial number.
 This can be found on the back or underside of the device.
+(The number is very small, and in order to read it, you may need to take a picture of it with a camera or smartphone and then read it from the picture.)

 PCs for People is a non-profit, and our mission is Digital Inclusion.
 We feel like everyone in our community should be able to afford a computer and internet service.
 How we "get there" is by partnering with key businesses and agencies in town, and repurposing and recycling their "retired" PCs, Laptops, and related e-waste, for the low-income community.
 PCs for People is NAID (data secure) and R2 (no landfill policy) certified.
 Our recycling services are safe and secure.
 The icing on the cake is that our partners are helping bridge the digital divide in our community.

-The best way to contact PC’s for People for a pickup is to use this link https://www.pcsforpeople.org/schedule-a-pickup/
+The best way to contact PCs for People for a pickup is to use this link https://www.pcsforpeople.org/schedule-a-pickup/

-When PC’s for People picks up the equipment, a representative at the school will be required to sign off on the pick-up.
-PC’s for People picks up the items, scans all DPS bar-coded items, securely disposes of hard drives, recycles 99.2% of the raw materials in the equipment, and responsibly disposes of the rest.
+When PCs for People picks up the equipment, a representative at the school will be required to sign off on the pick-up.
+PCs for People picks up the items, scans all DPS bar-coded items, securely disposes of hard drives, recycles 99.2% of the raw materials in the equipment, and responsibly disposes of the rest.

-PC’s for People provides a copy of their report to DPS’ Fixed Assets & Department of Technology Services departments with reports of bar-coded items and destroyed hard drives.
+PCs for People provides a copy of their report to DPS’ Fixed Assets & Department of Technology Services departments with reports of bar-coded items and destroyed hard drives.

-• Address for pick up:
+• Address for pick up

-• Contact Name:
+• Contact Name

-• Phone number:
+• Phone number

-• Quantities and type of equipment: (computer, laptop, monitors, promethean boards, printers, etc):
+• Quantities and type of equipment: (computer, laptop, monitors, promethean boards, printers, etc)

-• Directions and Instructions for Pickup (parking, building logistics, equipment location, etc):
+• Directions and Instructions for Pickup (parking, building logistics, equipment location, etc)

 • Would we have access to a loading dock onsite?